-Switching Between Programs (M.A., M.Ed.)
+Switching Between Programs (M.A. / M.Ed.)

 From time to time, a student enrolled in one of our two master's degree programs may wish to switch to the other program.
-In order to change from one degree program to another, a student must submit a complete application through the Graduate School to the new program.
+In order to change from one degree program to another, a student must submit meet with both program track coordinators to receive approval and discuss a plan with their advisor.
+If approved, the student may be required to complete a new application by the Graduate College.
 A student cannot graduate from a program different from the one to which they are officially accepted and in which university records show the student to be matriculated.
-For further information, go to the Graduate School website: https://grad.uc.edu/fac-staff/handbook.html.
+For further information, go to the Graduate College website.

-Students wishing to switch master's programs, Mental Health Counseling to School Counseling or visa versa, must make a formal request to the Program Coordinator by the fourth week of the first semester in their course of study in order to avoid delays in program completion.
-There may be financial penalties due to switching coursework after drop/add deadlines (see University Registrar for deadlines and costs).
+Students wishing to switch master's programs, Mental Health Counseling to School Counseling or vice versa, must make a formal request to the Program Coordinator by the fourth week of the first semester in their course of study in order to avoid delays in program completion.
+There may be financial penalties due to switching coursework after drop/ add deadlines (see University Registrar for deadlines and costs).
 Students who change after this date may be delayed by a year in order to follow course sequencing.